 Table of Contents

-These garlic smashed potatoes are elevated by drizzling them with garlic herb butter and lightly seasoned (or not so lightly, depending on your tastes) with garlic powder, salt, and pepper.
-Sometimes I like to add a bit of Italian seasoning and parmesan cheese the last few minutes of baking just to top it off.
-It’s next-level delicious!
+These garlic smashed potatoes are elevated by drizzling them with garlic herb butter and lightly seasoned with garlic powder, salt, and pepper.
+Sometimes I like to add a bit of Italian seasoning and Parmesan cheese the last few minutes of baking.

 This recipe works for literally any time of the day.
-I’m talking after school snack status as well!
-The kids love enjoying a plate with a side of ketchup to dunk it in as soon as they get home, even if it is just a sample of what’s coming for dinner.
-Win-win!
-They’re also awesome for breakfast or brunch when served with bacon, eggs, and a glass of OJ!
+Enjoy them as an after school snack with a side of ketchup or pair them with any main at dinner.
+They’re also awesome for breakfast or brunch when served with bacon and eggs!

 Find the full printable recipe with specific measurements below.